-Full time enrollment for undergraduate students consists of 12 to 16 credits.
+Full time enrollment for undergraduate students consists of 12 to 18 credits.
 Full time enrollment for graduate students consists of 12 credits.
+In the MS Counseling program, the maximum summer enrollment is 6 credits.

 All students must receive approval from the Academic Dean to register for more than 18 credits in a term except for students in the MS Counseling program.
-Students in the MS Counseling program must receive approval from the Academic Dean to register for more than 12 credits.
+Students in the MS Counseling program must receive approval from the Academic Dean to register for more than 12 credits in the fall and spring terms, and more than 6 credits in the summer term.